Groups with fast-growing conjugator length functions: The distortion of in

 \begin{prop} For the $H$, $G$, and $\Lambda$ of Section~\ref{intro}, the central subgroup $\langle \lambda \rangle$ of $\Lambda$ is infinite-cyclic and $\Dist_{\langle \lambda \rangle}^{\Lambda} \mleft(n\mright) \simeq 2^n$. \end{prop}

 We noted in the introduction that one can see that $\<\lambda\>$ is infinite by observing that $\Lambda$ decomposes as $(H\times\<\lambda\>)\rtimes \<s,t\>$.
-The upper bound that we require on the distortion of $\<\lambda\>$ is a special case of a well known general fact: if $1\to Z\to\widetilde{\G}\to\G\to 1$ is a central extension of a finitely presented group $\G$, and $Z$ is finitely generated, then the distortion of $Z$ in $\widetilde{\G}$ is bounded above by the Dehn function of $\G$.
-In our case, a standard diagrammatic arguments show that the Dehn function of $G$ is exponential.
+The upper bound on the distortion of $\<\lambda\>$ that we require is a special case of a well-known general fact: if $1\to Z\to\widetilde{\G}\to\G\to 1$ is a central extension of a finitely presented group $\G$, and $Z$ is finitely generated, then the distortion of $Z$ in $\widetilde{\G}$ is bounded above by the Dehn function of $\G$.
+In our case, a standard diagrammatic argument shows that the Dehn function of $G$ is exponential.
 But we give a more detailed argument (Lemma \ref{lem: dist}) because features of its proof give a sharper estimate that will be needed in Section~\ref{s: CL in lambda}.
 It also provides a useful introduction to the use of the notation established in the previous section.